andriesbron/Ffmbash/README.md

 ```
 ./ffmbash.sh -t hls_file
 ```
-Check hls_file.txt in the templates directory and see how you can manipulate the final ffmpeg command.
+Load templates/hls_file.txt.
+You can create your own and modify or leave out settings to manipulate the loaded ffmpeg command.

 **Attention:** Template settings overrule all other settings like, e.g. command line options.